 As circumstances allow, bring up the matter of disagreement directly with the faculty member/other party in question and try to find a resolution that is agreeable to both parties.
-As a further means of addressing such disputes, please raise the item of concern with one of the following contacts, which have been designated to treat such matters in a confidential manner and serve in the capacity of ombudsmen:
+As a further means of addressing such disputes, please raise the item of concern with the following contact, who have been designated to treat such matters in a confidential manner and serve in the capacity of ombudsmen:

-Megan McHugh, PhD Academic Advisor; Program Director Emily McElroyProgram Administrator, Center for Education
+Megan McHugh, PhD

+Academic Advisor Program Director

-One of these contacts will either assist in their capacity to resolve the issue, or bring the concern to the appropriate authority or group for resolution.
+This contact will either assist in their capacity to resolve the issue or bring the concern to the appropriate authority or group for resolution.